Open Data Hub logo

 that the pod didn't tolerate.

-Contact your administrator with details of any relevant error messages so that they can perform further checks.
+Contact your cluster administrator with details of any relevant error messages so that they can perform further checks.

 I see a database or disk is full error or a no space left on device error when I run my notebook cells